cbg-ethz/V-pipe/utils/README.md

   --force               Force overwriting any existing file when moving -s, --summary         Only display a summary of datasets, not an exhaustive list of all samples -a, --append          Append to the end of movedatafiles.sh, instead of overwritting (use when calling from an external combiner wrapper)
+  -g, --staging         Write samples list in .tsv.staging and only rename them to the final .tsv at the end of movedatafiles.sh if there were no errors.
   -n, --noempty         skip fastq.gz files with bad yield (0 reads) -p TSV, --patchmap TSV
                         patchmap file to rename samples